markd2/MarkDnD/ReptileGod/dungeon-handouts/d-27-altar-of-evil.md

 WHEN - One of the first Employees of the Reptile God.
 Say about 2 1/2 years ago WHERE - Helped design this part of the dungeon (hence the secret connection to the lair) HOW - Resisted a conversion.
 Convinced E.D. to hire him on as an assistant WHY - Dude digs necromancy.
-He's proud of the zombies in the water-draining wheel.
+He's proud of the zombies in the water-draining wheel. (d-29)
-      Doesn't actually belive the apotheosis is possible, but is along for the money and power
+      He doesn't actually belive the apotheosis is possible, but is along for the money and power

 Originally from Orlane, why that was the first full town conversion attempt.